skronheim/Project-4/README.md

 # Data Preprocessing

-**@Group - Please add any preprocessing you did for your models that were not done in my data cleaning notebook, and read over the data processing section in general!
-I have pointed out a few areas that need your input in particular below**

 Each model used slightly different preprocessing, as detailed below.
 * Duplicate songs were removed
 * Songs with a duration of <= 0 were removed